better understand the regional geological setting of Cyprus, and

 divided into a small number of rigid pieces, the so-called Lithospheric

-major lithospheric plates of the Earth are the American, the
+The major lithospheric plates of the Earth are the

-Eurasian, the Australian, the Pacific, the Antarctic and the
+American, the Eurasian, the Australian, the Pacific, the

 and form the following three main boundary types (Fig.

-the plates are moving away from each other and in the space
+plates are moving away from each other and in the space between

 There is volcanic and seismic